Devby/echo-sonos-apple-music/README.md

 Global commands (no rooms required):

 * Artists: "Alexa, tell Sonos to play Katy Perry in the Office"
-* Artists: "Alexa, tell Sonos to play Katey Perry radio in the Office"
+* Artists: "Alexa, tell Sonos to play Katy Perry radio in the Office"
 * Pause all: "Alexa, tell Sonos to pause all"
 * Resume all: "Alexa, tell Sonos to resume all"